 It is expected that all athletes and participants in extracurricular activities use transportation provided by the school corporation.
-Traveling with the team/group is part of the athlete/participant's obligation to his/her teammates/co-participants and coaching staff/sponsor.
+Traveling with the team/group is part of the athlete/ participant's obligation to his/her teammates/co-participants and coaching staff/sponsor.
 Not riding with the team/group should only be done in a family emergency or a situation where undue hardship is caused by traveling with the team/group.
 In order for an athlete/participant to travel to or from an event by means other than the team/group transportation, he/she must bring a note signed by a parent/guardian stating with whom the athlete/participant will travel.
-The athlete/participant will only be released to his/her parent/guardian or another athlete/participant's parent/guardian if both the parent/guardian and driving parent/guardian submit signed notes for approval.
+The athlete/participant will only be released to his/her parent/guardian.
 Friends, relatives or other students ARE NOT ACCEPTABLE as travel alternatives.
-This note must be in the athletic office with the activity sponsor, as applicable no less than 24 HOURS PRIOR TO THE TRIP.
+This note must be in the athletic office and with the activity sponsor, as applicable no less than 24 HOURS PRIOR TO THE TRIP.